Imgkl/EventFlux/README.md

         maxAttempts = 5 // or -1 for infinite,
         onReconnect = () {
-          // Things to execute when reconnect happens }
+          // Things to execute when reconnect happens
+          // FYI: for network changes, the `onReconnect` will not be called.
+          // It will only be called when the connection is interupted by the server and eventflux is trying to reconnect.
+        }
     ),
    );